Are You Getting the Best Ideas in the Room?

 It also happens when strategy changes every quarter and people learn to stop going all-in because they can’t afford to.
 When someone gets labelled “difficult” for pushing back on a decision they genuinely wanted to get right.
 When caring starts to feel like a liability.

 The pattern is always the same.
-People learn what’s actually safe to bring here.
-And they act accordingly.
+People learn what’s safe to bring an what’s not safe to bring, and they shift their behaviour accordingly.

 Why Leaders Keep Trying to Navigate Complexity Alone